quicwg/base-drafts/draft-ietf-quic-transport.md

 : The packet number field is 1 to 4 bytes long.
-The packet number has confidentiality protection separate from packet protection, as described in Section 5.4 of {{QUIC-TLS}}.
+The packet number has confidentiality protection separate from packet protection, as described in
+  {{header-protect}}.
 The length of the packet number field is encoded in Packet Number Length field.
 See {{packet-encoding}} for details.

 Packet Payload: